In photography, people talk a lot about the golden hour. However, this time of day’s soft and warm tones make for excellent photo opportunities.

 If you have a tripod and you want to show motion in your photos, use a long exposure (under 30 seconds).
 The ISO will need to be higher as it gets darker.
 Try to stay under 400, or the result will be grainy.
 It might prove challenging to get enough light into the sensor of your smartphone.
 Just try different settings and see what kind of results you get.

 Low light can fool your smartphone camera.
 Therefore, it is a good idea to use manual focus so your camera won’t adjust your focus point.
-Go to the manual mode and look for the MF icon.
+Go to manual mode and look for the MF icon.
 You can read more about manually focussing your smartphone camera in this article.

 9. Try HDR or multiple exposures